Open Minds Therapy LLC

 1. Black Women’s Blueprint – Restorative Justice Project

-• Services: Emergency housing, shelter, and crisis services for Black women and survivors of gender-based violence.
+• Services: Trauma healing circles, emergency shelter, and holistic support for Black women survivors of gender violence.

 • Website: blackwomensblueprint.org